"When Value is in Doubt - Find Out!"

-Every competent general personal property appraiser must follow the all important appraisal process and begin each potential appraisal assignment by carefully communicating with potential clients in order to properly understand (identify) the appraisal problem beginning with the intended use and users.
-There are several critical other factors that must be identified and that become the basis of the appraisal process.
-Each assignment element (client, intended use, intended users (and their needs), effective date, value type and definition, relevant property characteristics and all assignment conditions) must be identified before the appraiser can determine whether or not they are competent to complete the assignment and in order to determine the scope of work (eg appraisal process) necessary to develop credible assignment results and ultimately report their analyses, opinions and conclusion meaningfully and without being misleading.
+Every competent general personal property appraiser must follow the all important appraisal process.
+There are several critical assignment elements that must be identified that become the basis for judgments that must be made while following the appraisal process.
+Each assignment element (client, intended use, intended users (and their needs), effective date of valuation, value type and definition, relevant property characteristics and all other relevant assignment conditions).
+All of this must be identified and considered before the appraiser can determine whether or not they are competent to complete the assignment.
+Only then can the appraiser determine the scope of work (eg appraisal process to follow) that will be necessary to develop credible assignment results.
+Only then can the appraiser report their analyses, opinions and conclusion meaningfully and without being misleading.
+All of this must be done in accordance with the Uniform Standards of Appraisal Practice (USPAP).

 Determining the value definition that is most relevant to intended use and users allows the appraiser to take the next step in the appraisal process: to determine the appropriate market and market level to investigate.
 There are many market levels in which personal property is bought and sold since personal property is movable.
 Each market level has unique conditions that apply.
 The market chosen to investigate must be relevant to and meet the conditions established by the value definition most relevant to intended use and users.